Not My Job: 'Eat, Pray, Love' Author Gets Quizzed On Dieting, Blasphemy, Hate

 SAGAL: You're going to go with B, which was great Wertheimer's majesty?

-GILBERT: I'm not.
-I know that tone from you, Peter.
+GILBERT: I know that tone from you, Peter.
 I'm going to go with A.

 SAGAL: You're going to go with A, dad-sizzle?